 - Must follow all guidelines for campaigning.

-- May be removed from office for any of the following: improper conduct; failure to complete service projects, fund-raising projects, attend meetings or contribute service to major StuCo activities.
+- Must complete service projects, fund-raising projects, and attend meetings or contribute service to major StuCo activities.